benjitusk/Computer-Science-Notes/docs/Year II/Semester I/ISE/VSCode Guide.md

 ![[Pasted image 20231212125948.png]]
 The last thing to do here is to actually *install* the dependencies we specified in `pom.xml`.
 Open the File Explorer tab, expand the Maven pane, and you’ll see this:
 ![[Pasted image 20231212130233.png]]
-Run the `install` action, and that’s it, you’re done.
+Run the `install` action to install the dependencies.

 ## 5. Run and Debug
 At this point, you are technically done, but I recommend setting this up so that you and your partner are using the exact same VSCode configuration.